 # 4--Across the Universe

-ir.
+Dir.
 Julie Taymor, 2007

 (I'm counting this one towards my 100 music documentaries.
 Deal with it.)

-all-those-many-months ago, I had an initial knee-jerk reaction to the ultra sentimentality that the preview conveyed--why can't people just leave The Beatles the fuck alone?
+When I first saw the previews for Across the Universe all-those-many-months ago, I had an initial knee-jerk reaction to the ultra sentimentality that the preview conveyed--why can't people just leave The Beatles the fuck alone?
 Mind you, this was some months prior to the release of the Cirque du Soleil inspired album Love to which I had the same reaction.
 However, Across the Universe looked rife with silliness: Bono with a stupid mustache singing “I Am the Walrus” into a moving camera; Evan Rachel Wood looking blasé while singing “Blackbird;” some unknown shaggy Brit sitting by the ocean singing the first lines of “Girl.”
 I brightened slightly seeing Taymor’s name attached to the project (Frida was phenomenal and Titus may be one of my favorite films of the past decade).
+Fast forward to Sunday night, watching Across the Universe in the living room and thinking the same thing as before—why can’t people just leave The Beatles the fuck alone?

 Believe me; I struggled to sit through the entire movie.
 I nearly gave up at the scene in the veteran’s hospital with the dancing priest while “Happiness Is a Warm Gun” played.
 Not to mention the Vietnam scenes which were just laughable.
 For the viewer, somehow there was supposed to be a forced connection between the main protagonist (aptly named Jude) and the brother of his love (her name is Lucy, his Max) as he marches through Vietnamese mud fields while strawberries drop all around him and Jude has an artistic breakthrough involving the same fruit.
 (For bonus points, guess what song this scene is set to?
 Hint: It’s “Strawberry Fields Forever.”)